 Army Corps of Engineers – The Army Corps of Engineers is responsible for providing vital public and military engineering services to strengthen our nation’s security.
 In addition, the Army Corp of Engineers works to energize the economy and reduce risks from natural disasters.

-Bureau of Alcohol, Tobacco and Firearms (ATF) – The Bureau of Alcohol, Tobacco and Firearms is a law enforcement agency that is part of the United States Department of Justice that protects communities from violent criminals, criminal organizations, the illegal use and trafficking of firearms.
+Bureau of Alcohol, Tobacco and Firearms (ATF) – The Bureau of Alcohol, Tobacco and Firearms is a law enforcement agency that is part of the United States Department of Justice.
+The ATF protects communities from violent criminals, criminal organizations, and the illegal use and trafficking of firearms.
 In addition, the ATL protects citizens from the illegal use and storage of explosives, acts of arson and bombings, acts of terrorism, and the illegal diversion of alcohol and tobacco products.